 The most successful companies start with one machine, get the sensors and monitoring working, and start collecting sample information that everyone agrees is vital and important to that machine.
 Once the data start flowing and resulting information meets the team’s needs, the team then can apply the approach to other machines.

 Be smart when selecting that initial machine; don’t pick the most challenging one.
-Instead, start the IIoT journey on a machine where the team understands how the interface works and can readily install the sensors.
+Instead, start the IIoT journey on a machine where the team understands how the interface works and readily can install the sensors.
 Even if getting up and running proves simple, the team still will learn things through the process.
-That knowledge will help with the rest of the installations and give the team confidence that the results meet expectations.
+This knowledge will help with the rest of the installations and give the team confidence that the results meet expectations.

 In addition, avoid the temptation to start running production or process monitoring on a machine that isn’t performing as well as other machinery; it won’t provide the right answers and usually leads to having to go back and restart the process.
 Instead, look to connect sensors and monitoring to a well-operating machine from which the team can collect data and create a baseline of understanding.
 This will provide a springboard from which to measure other machines.